kyma-project/kyma/docs/05-technical-reference/03-architecture/ac-04-application-broker.md

 >**NOTE:** Application Broker is the sole component that manages the `application-broker` Service Broker.
 The user should not create or delete this resource.

-4. The Service Catalog fetches services that the `application-broker` Service Broker exposes.
+4. Service Catalog fetches services that the `application-broker` Service Broker exposes.
-5. The Service Catalog creates a ServiceClass for each service received from the Service Broker.
+5. Service Catalog creates a ServiceClass for each service received from Service Broker.

 ![AB architecture](assets/ac-AB-architecture.svg)